Skip to main content

 When deciding which programme is right for you, it is important to carefully consider your interests and goals, as well as your strengths and preferences in terms of the curriculum and assessment methods.
 It may also be helpful to speak with current or former students, teachers, and admission officers to get a better understanding of which one you should go for.

-At Chatsworth International School, our students are offered the IB diploma.
+At Chatsworth International School, we offer the three IB programmes and students in their Year 12 and 13 are offered the IB diploma programme.
 Our programme delivers a challenging and enriching experience that aims to develop our students not just in critical skills, but also their ability to communicate and work collaboratively.

 In addition to academic subjects, students at our school also have the opportunity to participate in a range of extracurricular activities such as sports, music, and service learning – all designed to foster well-rounded personal development.